DallanQ/castles_of_burgundy/QA.md

 > My 2nd play and we tied, then we tied the tie breaker, so we went to the tie breaker breaker.....
 Is it the last person to play the first turn or the last person to play period?

-The last player who played, meaning the player who is the fartest behind on the player order track.
+The last player who played, meaning the player who is the fastest behind on the player order track.

 [yellow-tile-12-adjust-die-result-when-taking-tiles](https://boardgamegeek.com/thread/796898/yellow-tile-12-adjust-die-result-when-taking-tiles)